ckullal/academic-kickstart/content/authors/MichaelDeagen/_index.md

 ---
 **With us:** Fall 2014 to Spring 2019

-**First big stop after our group:** Post Doc at University of Vermont
+**First big stops after our group:** Post Docs at University of Vermont and MIT.